Allan Fung: Career

 Prior to his municipal leadership career, from 1999 to 2001, Fung served as a prosecutor, acting as Special Assistant, for the Rhode Island Attorney General.
 Fung served from 2001 to 2009 as the government relations counsel for Metropolitan Life Insurance Company MetLife.
 In 2003, he was elected to the Cranston City Council.
 In 2004, Fung was honored as a Rhode Island Bar Foundation Fellow.
 He was also a Providence Business News 40 Under Forty honoree.
 Fung was chairman of the Rhode Island Governor's Insurance Council from 2005 to 2008.

 A Republican, he was elected mayor in November 2008, beating Democrat Cynthia M. Fogarty by 63% to 37%.
 He is the first Chinese American elected as mayor in the state.
 He succeeded Michael Napolitano, who defeated him for the position in the 2006 election by 79 votes.
 Fung was re-elected in 2010 against Richard R. Tomlins by 76% to 24% and in 2012 against only write-in opponents by 97% to 3%.
 Fung is a council member for the Republican National Committee's Asian Pacific American Advisory Council.

 Fung won re-election to a fourth term as Cranston mayor in November 2016, by a margin of 2 to 1.

 Under Fung's leadership, Cranston became one of the Top 50 Cities to Live in America for three years in a row according to the website 24/7 Wall Street.
 Cranston, according to Alarms.com website, was also named one of the Top 100 Best Cities to Raise A Child in 2017.

 Because of term limits established in 2012, Fung could not re-run for mayor in 2020 and instead endorsed Kenneth Hopkins, who went on to win the election against Democratic candidate Maria Bucci.
 On January 4, 2021, Fung planned to attend the inauguration of Hopkins and administer the oath, but instead tested positive for COVID-19 and immediately left Cranston's City Council chambers, the location where the ceremony was being held.

 Gubernatorial campaigns

 2014

 In November 2013, Fung announced his candidacy for Governor of Rhode Island in the 2014 election.
 He received several high-profile Republican endorsements during the campaign, including former Rhode Island Governor Lincoln Almond, former Massachusetts Governor and 2012 presidential nominee Mitt Romney and former Massachusetts Governor William Weld.
 On September 9, 2014, Fung defeated Ken Block in the Republican primary, with a 55% majority.
 Soon thereafter, the Republican Governors Association President also endorsed him.
-Democrat Gina Raimondo would go on to win the three-way contest by a 5-point margin.
+Democrat Gina Raimondo would go on to win the three-way contest 41% to 36% to 21%.